okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentotherintegrationsteps.md

 After the user submits their email, Okta sends an email with an activation link.

-### 8: Display page and poll for Okta Verify setup completion
+### 8: Display page poll SDK while enrollment is ongoing

 Display a page informing the user an email has been sent to the provided email address.
-The page also polls the SDK to determine when the user has click on the email link and completed the setup in Okta Verify.
-The polling logic is common across the different flows and the steps are described in detail in [Polling Okta](#polling-okta).
+The page polls the SDK to determine when the user clicks on the email link and completes the Okta Verify setup.
+The polling logic is common across the different flows and is described in [Polling Okta](#polling-okta).

 <div class="common-image-format">